 What People Like

 - the slight draw bias suits many high-handicaps

-- ball speeds are at the top of its class
+- ball speeds and distance are at the top of its class

 - superb forgiveness resulting from a higher launch and more perimeter stability than the standard Apex